Laurel Seminary

 Over the years, Laurel County has continued to grow and thrive.
 The county has been witness to numerous milestones, such as the establishment of schools, hospitals, and businesses.
 Today, it remains an important hub in southeastern Kentucky, with a diverse economy that includes industries like manufacturing, healthcare, and tourism.
 The county is also known for its beautiful natural landscapes, including the Daniel Boone National Forest, which attracts outdoor enthusiasts from far and wide.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Laurel County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Laurel County, Kentucky.

 • 1806 - Laurel County is officially established as a county in the state of Kentucky.